olegkrivtsov/using-zend-framework-3-book/README.md

 Names of contributors will be carefully listed under the *Acknowledgments* section of the book.
 (If I forgot to mention your contribution, please do not hesitate to ask).

 If you want to contact me personally, please use the olegkrivtsov at gmail dot com email address.
-But please note that this is my personal address and I will ignore not interesting/spam messages.
+But please note that this is my personal address and I will ignore not relevant messages.